How Often Should You Replace Your Brake Pads? - Parma Car Care Specialists

 Driving Habits That Preserve Brake Health

-• Maintain a safe following distance to reduce emergency stops
+• Maintain a safe following distance to avoid constant hard braking

 Importance of Regular Brake System Inspections